AngelaPrades/gs-consuming-rest-xml-android/README.md

 }
 ```

-Thus far, we've only used the HTTP verb `GET` to make calls, but we could just as easily have used `POST`, `PUT`, etc.
+Thus far, you've only used the HTTP verb `GET` to make calls, but you could just as easily have used `POST`, `PUT`, and so on.

 ## Start the REST service

-The code is now complete, so we can run the application to see the results.
-In order to consume a REST service, you must first have a REST service in which to consume.
-This project includes a simple self contained application for use with testing our REST request.
+In order to consume a REST service, you must first have a REST service to consume.
+This project includes a simple self-contained application for use with testing the REST request.
 You can start the server by running the following shell script from the `service` folder:

 ```sh
 $ ./start-service.sh